Rush Limbaugh, the one and only Excellence in Broadcasting Network on Friday.

 Another thing you can do is try to have fun with it.

-Go out and find a point of view or a reaction to something in the news that you think is gonna freak her out.
+Go out and find a point of view or a reaction to something in the news that you think is going to freak her out.

-Um, but you you just just have see see how much fun you can have causing her to have reactions of disbelief and and what have you.
+But just see how much fun you can have causing her to have reactions of disbelief and what have you.

-And again, uh you may come up with a point of view she's not heard before.
+And again, you may come up with a point of view she's not heard before.

-She's not she's not experienced uh somebody like you or somebody with your uh uh whatever opinion you might utter.
+She's not experienced somebody like you or somebody with your whatever opinion you might utter.

-Uh it's it's the the thing that you don't want it, because you said you want to remain respectful, and that's always particularly in your s in your situation, the the great a great objective.
+It's the thing that you don't want, because you said you want to remain respectful, and that's always, particularly in your situation, the great objective.

-This woman, this teeth does not have to be ever your enemy.
+This woman, this teacher, does not have to be ever your enemy.

 You can look at this as a great learning opportunity yourself.

-You're gonna learn a lot about who liberals are.
+You're going to learn a lot about who liberals are.

 So it's a great, you know, be open to that.